z--m-n/urbisphere-dm/docs/README.md

 ## Status
-**Gen 1 (current)**: compiled from selected private development workflows.
+**Gen 1 (current)**: compiled from selected private workflows.
-These workflows were built around Notebooks, TOML configurations and Bash scripts.
-Their combination can be used for production/automation, although not recommended.
-As notebooks, the workflows are self-contained with limited cross-dependencies.
+These workflows were built around Notebooks, TOML configuration files and Bash scripts.
+The combination can be used for production/automation, although not recommended.
+As development notebooks, the workflows are self-contained with limited cross-dependencies.

 **Gen 2 (next)**: code cleanup.
 Implement classes, modules, type hinting, docstrings, tests, more.